smartcontractkit/mcms/README.md

 ## Releasing

-For instructions on how to release `job-distributor`, see [RELEASE.md](https://github.com/smartcontractkit/mcms/blob/main/RELEASE.md)
+For instructions on how to release `mcms`, see [RELEASE.md](https://github.com/smartcontractkit/mcms/blob/main/RELEASE.md)